artificial-intelligence-first/ssot/docs/PLANS.md

   - Complete context about current system state
   - Full command sequences with expected outputs
 - **Excludes**:
-  - Links to external documentation as primary source
+  - Links to external documentation as *primary* source (See Also links are for learning only, not execution)
   - Assumptions about prior knowledge
   - References to undefined concepts
   - Incomplete instructions requiring outside research